dimembermatt/dimembermatt/README.md

 on embedded systems, but I like to take detours and have worked with everything from web development to [generative art](https://dimembermatt.github.io/Generative_Art/).

-I was a software intern at Cisco (Summer 2019), Qualcomm (Summer 2020), and Relativity Space (Fall 2020).
-I am currently working with Qualcomm's RFSW team again this summer on optimizing build systems and building new tooling.
+I was a software intern at Cisco (Summer 2019), Qualcomm (Summer 2020, Summer 2021), and Relativity Space (Fall 2020).
+I am currently a teaching assistant for EE445L (Embedded systems design lab) at UT.

 I am also a constantly active member and leader in UT's Longhorn Racing Solar team, the Texas Rocket Engineering Lab, and the IEEE Robotics and Automation